The Graduate Center, CUNY.

 Rush TAT = $1.20 per minute

-Discounts: There are discounts of 15% to 25% for CUNY students and faculty members due to usual budgetary constraints.
+Discounts: There are academic discounts for CUNY students and faculty members due to usual budgetary constraints.
 This applies to all digital interview recordings.

 Transcript Accuracy: We do not use machine transcription as it defeats the purpose of transcribing real-world interviews for qualitative research.
 We are subject-matter expert transcribers who ensure a minimum quality standard of 99%.
 Our multi-step process ensures that each transcript is checked by more eyes and ears to ensure a better quality transcript.
 We also do any research required for technical terms and acronyms.